On 27 February 2019, the Fair Work Commission made a decision relating to annualised salary provisions in modern awards.

-If you are an employer covered by any of the modern awards listed below, then it is likely that your obligations concerning paying employees an annual salary are going to change.
-No date has yet been set for the changes.
+If you are an employer covered by any of the modern awards listed below, then it is likely that your obligations concerning paying employees an annual salary are going to change effective 1 March 2020.

 What are the current rules about paying annual salaries?

 A number of modern awards contain specific rules about paying employees an annual salary.
 The provisions vary from award to award, but most contain a specific obligation to inform employees which provisions of the award the annual salary is intended to cover (eg annual leave loading, overtime, etc).
 They usually also contain provisions which state (in essence) that the annual salary must be equivalent to cover all entitlements that the employee would have been entitled to have they been paid on an hourly basis.

 Some awards, such as the Restaurant Industry Award 2010 and the Hospitality Industry (General) Award 2010 also contain requirements that the annual salary must be set at 25% more than the minimum weekly wage set by the Awards, calculated as an annual figure.

 The Fair Work Commission has proposed to vary all modern awards which currently contain an annualised salary provision, and in addition include an annualised salary provision in three awards where no provision is currently contained (namely the Pastoral Award 2010, the Horticulture Award 2010 and the Health Professionals and Support Services Award 2010).

 How is it proposed the rules will change?

 How the rules will change depends on the particular award in question.
 However, there are a number of common features which will be included in all awards which currently have annualised salary provisions*.
 These include:

 - Employers must specify an “outer-limit” of ordinary hours and overtime hours an employee may be required to work, and if the employee works in excess of these hours, the employer is required to pay the employee additional amounts;